 New Year's Dive

-At exactly 12pm, the official starting bell sounds and 10.000 people gathered by the pier in Scheveningen go for a swim.
+At exactly 12pm, the official starting bell sounds and 10.000 people gather by the pier in Scheveningen to go for a swim.
 Those who do decide to take a dip in the frosty ocean waters are treated to heartwarming soup after their swim.

 Wear something orange at the New Year's Dive